Fin is a writer in California who writes about the paranormal.

 Sometimes she is a little girl, sometimes a woman.
 Often she has been harmed by a lover or has lost her children.
 There are parks, lighthouses, hotels, railway stations, etc., that share this motif.

-The Mexican-American story of La Llorona is similar to the story of the Bakersfield ghost in certain ways, yet also vastly different.
+The Mexican-American story of La Llorona is similar to that of the Bakersfield ghost in certain ways, yet also vastly different.
 La Llorona is said to have murdered her children by the river.
 She now spends eternity seeking them out while also looking for other victims.
 The Bakersfield woman in white is not looking for children—it is assumed she was not a mother.

 Apparently, Bakersfield's lady was the victim of foul play.
-Whoever killed her decided to hide her underneath the floor of a building—which seems a bit of an unusual detail.
+Whoever killed her decided to hide her underneath the floor of a building—which seems a bit of unusual detail.